jithendray/jithendray.github.io/_posts/2021-02-01-initialization.md

 ---
 layout: post
 title: "Weight Initialization"
-description: "My notes on initializing weights"
+description: "My notes on initializing weights.
+This is post for my future self to look back and review the material.
+So, this’ll be very unpolished!"
 tags: [notes, deeplearning, machinelearning]
 mathjax: true
 ---